top of page

 The original Clance and Imes paper from 1978 says 'impostor phenomenon', but all spellings are equally legitimate.

 Personally, I prefer the term 'imposterism' over 'imposter syndrome'.
-The word syndrome implies a clinical condition, or something that we own as an ongoing diagnosis.
+The word syndrome, to many, implies a clinical condition, or something that we own as an ongoing diagnosis.
 I continue to refer to imposter syndrome throughout this website for searchability, but prefer imposterism.

 What are the types of imposter syndrome?